nkurniansyah/Hypertension_PRS/README.md

 ## Introduction

-This is the scripts to generate and run the analysis of Polygenic Risk Score in Hypertension.
-This script is based on the manuscript:
+This is the instruction to generate and run the analysis of Polygenic Risk Score in Hypertension.
+This instruction based on manuscript:

-## Installation and required packages
+## STEP 1: Installation and require packages

-We used PRSice 2.3.1.e (<https://www.prsice.info>) to generate PRS andthe analyses has been done using R. In order to run this script, please install these R pakages (dplyr, tidyverse, data.table, GENESIS)
+In this paper, We used PRSice 2.3.1.e (<https://www.prsice.info>) to generate PRS.

+we performed the analysis using R programming and required few R packages (dplyr, tidyverse, data.table, GENESIS)

+## STEP 2: Construct PRS

+For the main analysis, we used hypertension “pan ancestry” GWAS from UKBB (<https://pan.ukbb.broadinstitute.org>), and systolic BP (SBP), and diastolic BP (DBP) from MVP(<PMID:30578418>).